TODAY I LEARNED

 This statement lets you insert rows into a table by pulling data from another table (or the same table) using a SELECT query, rather than specifying values manually.

--- Assume both tables have the same structure
+fc -P # back to normal-- Assume both tables have the same structure

 INSERT INTO orders_archive (order_id, customer_id, total, order_date)